jnbastoky/Zombo/content/posts/2025-01-01-Dream-Big/index.md

 Two drive wheels wheels get started and maybe upgrade those to tracks later.
 These will be driven by 2 DC motors.

-A sonar sensor will will provide some collision avoidance.  _Zombo_ will drive forward until it detects a potential collision.
-It will stop rotate some number of degrees and drive forward again until it detects another potential collision.
+A sonar sensor will provide some collision avoidance.  _Zombo_ will drive forward until it detects a potential collision.
+It will stop, rotate some number of degrees, and drive forward again until it detects another potential collision.

 #### Commands